Frequently Asked Questions

 There are lots of fun things to do with your dog beyond basic obedience!
 Tricks class is a great way to engage your dogs brain and push them to learn new things.
 Additionally, it is great for improving your timing and skills as a handler.
 Agility Basics is appropriate for dogs of all ages (even puppies!) and experience levels.
 This class builds confidence as it introduces all of the essential agility equipment.
 This class also focuses on useful agility skills such as attention on the handler that have broader applications.
 Rally is a dog sport that involves a dog and handler team moving through a course consisting of various obedience challenges that they must complete before moving on to the next one.
 This fun sport focuses on the relationship and communication between dog and handler, and is a great way to apply your basic obedience training in new and interesting ways.
 Nose Work is an exciting, positive and fun new sport designed to channel dogs’ natural scenting abilities.
 Dogs have an amazing sense of smell and a natural desire to hunt.
 This makes scent work the most natural thing any dog can do!
 This sport is based on the foundation skills used in K9 detection work training, like bomb or drug detection.
 Classes focus on teaching you how to encourage and develop your dog’s natural scenting abilities by using their curiosity, desire to hunt, and their love of food and toys.

 **The best way to get specific advice and a detailed training plan tailored to you and your dog is to call us at 609-610-2037 or email us at Info@heavenlyhoundstraining.com.
-To see our complete list of available classes, visit our Services we Offer page.

 Private lessons are often a good place to start when working with a reactive dog.
 It allows the instructor to asses and observe the dog in her regular environment.
+Many reactive dogs also do well in Nose Work classes which can be a great way to enjoy time with your dog in a very reactive dog friendly sport.

 We welcome all members of the family to come to class!
 We only ask that there be only one person working with the dog at a time and that all other members of the family remain seated so that the dog is clear on who he or she is supposed to be paying attention to at any given time.
 We encourage the parents to make sure they are familiar with all of the training exercises that we do in class first but love when all members of the family can be on the same page together!
 There are occasions where we may ask that an adult take the wheel for a particular exercise but we absolutely encourage the kids to be part of the training!
 If your kids are younger, we recommend you bring along a silent activity (like a coloring book or an electronic game which can remain on “mute”) in case they get bored of watching the class.